 Structured play, or goal-oriented play, comes with a set of rules and an objective in mind.
 Structured play is often facilitated by adults who lead and guide children as they play.
 Card games and board games, sports, games like Simon Says and Green Light Red Light are all examples of structured play.

 With structured play you can really take the reigns and do something fun that will help your child learn and practice language.
-Some simple games like Memory, Number or Word Bingo, and the above mentioned Simon Says can really help you explore your target language.
+Some simple games like Memory (Click here for a free printable memory game for Spanish) (Click here for the English version) Number or Word Bingo, and the above mentioned Simon Says can really help you explore your target language.
 In future blogs I will describe some structured play ideas that I have found to be quite effective in the classroom, but the ones I mentioned above are classics that kids love.

 Unstructured play, or open-ended play, is child-led.
 Children have the freedom to choose what they want to play with and how they want to play with it.
 It is open to the imagination and it can last for hours!
 Now, we often think that kid’s just aren’t learning during moments of unstructured play and we also think that as adults, there is no room for us in this type of play.